if21b258/MeetingPlanner/README.md

-# TourPlanner
+# MeetingPlanner
-An application based on the GUI frameworks C# / WPF or Java / JavaFX.
-The user creates (bike-, hike-, running- or vacation-) tours in advance and manages the logs and statistical data of accomplished tours.
+An application based on the GUI framework WPF
+The user can create and manage meetings and add notes to individual meetings